Cyrus Jirongo: YK 92

 In 1992 he led the Youth for Kanu '92 (YK '92) movement supporting the then ruling KANU party ahead of the first multiparty elections in Kenya.

 1997-2001 Parliamentary Career

 He became an MP at the 1997 elections, when he won the Lugari Constituency seat.
 Two years later he fell out with KANU and was associated with the unregistered United Democratic Movement party.
-Nevertheless, ahead of the 2002 elections, he was appointed the Rural Development Minister.
 At the elections he represented KANU but was defeated by Enoch Kibunguchy of NARC.

+Minister For Rural Development

+Ahead of the 2002 elections, he was appointed the Rural Development Minister by President Daniel arap Moi.